 Before I list the ‘greener’ brands of sunscreen it’s worth referring to the article ‘Why I’m Giving up Non-toxic Sunscreen‘ by Eco cult.
 In the article she argues that research into the harmful effects of oxybenzone indicated that you’d need to apply 200 years worth of sunscreen to reach the exposure levels required to possibly put yourself at risk of cancer.
-She argues that using non-toxic suncare products, that in her experience don’t work, puts you at immediate risk of cancer, whereas normal exposure to oxybenzone may or may not.
-Personally I have used eco friendly suncream by Green People, Beauty Kitchen and Jason and found that they all worked very well as long as you apply them regularly, as is required with all suncare products.
-I will qualify that remark by saying that I’ve only tested these products in Ireland and the UK and they may not stand up in countries closer to the Equator.
+She argues that using non-toxic suncare products that don’t work puts you at immediate risk of cancer, whereas normal exposure to oxybenzone may or may not.

 Non-toxic Sunscreen Brands, Ireland and Europe

 Cosaint is an Irish made zinc-based sunscreen in either aluminium tins or cardboard push-up tubes.
 The sunscreen is plant-based and free from oxybenzones, parabens, fillers, microplastics, artificial colourants and fragrances.

 Sol de Ibiza is a brand of sunscreen also sold in either aluminium tins or cardboard push-up tubes.
 The products come in spf 30 or 50 and are made from natural ingredients, some of which are organic, with all ingredients listed on their website.
 It is certified as being free of microplastics.
 It’s available to buy in Ireland from quite a few eco stores.